 - She is hooked up to machines 2 or 3 times a day.
 The abrasiveness of the machines, coupled with the effects of rBGH, often leads to a painful condition called mastitis – inflammation of the mammary glands.

 #3 – Dairy products are better than meat, because animals don’t have to be killed for it

 The truth is that dairy products may in fact be ethically worse than meat, because cows bred in the dairy business are abused over longer periods of time, and because both they and their calves are ultimately slaughtered.

 Let’s start with the calves.
 When a calf is taken from her mother – usually after about 1 day, so he or she doesn’t take too much of her milk, the calf’s fate is to be either:

 Next let’s consider the cow’s fate.
 She is deemed as “tapped out” at age 4 even though in natural circumstances, cows live to about 20 years.
 She may impregnated once again, just so that the hide of her unborn calf can be made into supple leather.
-When her time’s up, she’ brought to the slaughterhouse where she’s ground into meat to be made into a hamburger.
+When her time’s up, she’s brought to the slaughterhouse where she’s ground into hamburger meat.
 Due to the inefficiency of stunning practices, there’s a chance she won’t be properly anesthetized prior to slaughter.

-It’s also worth mentioning that most of these dairy cows are kept in extreme confinement most of their lives.
-They are forced to be in isolation, unable to socialize with one another.
-Their physical mobility is limited, they have no access whatsoever to the outdoors so as to breathe the fresh air and feel grass beneath their feet.
-Often, their first glimpse of sunshine and natural daylight is during the trip to the slaughterhouse.
+To make matters worse, most factory-farmed dairy cows are kept in extreme confinement most of their lives.
+They have limited access to the outdoors, so they’re unable to ever experience freedom, breathe fresh air, or feel the grass beneath their feet.
+Sometimes, their first glimpse of sunshine and natural daylight is during the trip to the slaughterhouse.

 Sound too ludicrous to be true?
 It should be.
 But because we never talk about the lives of factory farmed animals or consider the origin of our food choices, these injustices are rarely brought to light in our culture.